 If you are not able to find a witness, surveillance footage or any type of video footage such as footage from a dashcam can also be used to provide video evidence.
 With today’s improved technology, many street corners are lined with surveillance cameras.
 If your accident occurred at a major intersection, it is likely that a surveillance camera caught the accident.
 This footage is typically not available to the general public.
 An attorney or police will have the ability to request the footage and send a notice of preservation to protect the surveillance camera.
 If this is not done immediately, the footage could be erased or recorded over.
 This footage is critical to proving liability in a case.

 Document the scene as thoroughly as possible.
 Taking pictures immediately after the accident from every angle of both cars will provide evidence of how the accident occurred.
 If possible, take pictures of any signs such as stop signs and traffic lights to give the jury a better idea of how the accident occurred.

 Your attorney may choose to send out an investigator to the scene of the accident and can have an accident reconstruction expert examine the point of impact, skid marks, and debris left on the road to determine what happened.

 How can Thompson Law help me win a contested liability case?

-At Thompson Law, our attorneys have years of experience in handling cases with contested liability.
+At Thompson Law, our attorneys have years of experience in handling cases with contested liability for car accident disputes.
 We have a robust team of investigators who will help to gather evidence that can help support your version of how the accident occurred.
 The attorney will then work with medical experts and review the police reports.
-Sometimes the physical evidence will help to prove the testimonies true or false.
+Sometimes the physical evidence will help to prove the testimonies true or false in car accident disputes.